island-troll-tribes/island-troll-tribes/README.md

 ## build

-Script which takes an unportected ITT map and applies any build settings passed via argv upon on it then turns it into a working wc3 map file.
+Script which takes an unprotected ITT map and applies any build settings passed via argv upon on it then turns it into a working wc3 map file.

 Options         | Default                 | Description